Mrasipila/ijepa/README.md

-# I-JEPA for low memory computer
+# I-JEPA Large for low memory computer

 Don't forget to increase your paging to up to 100gb the program works on cpu only because of gpu oom risks